hariszaf/pema-tutorials/MDWAO_hands_on.md

 -------------------

-Many thanks to Dr. Christina Pavloudi for providing us with both data and their corresponding metadata.
+Many thanks to [Dr. Christina Pavloudi](https://imbbc.hcmr.gr/user/cpavloud/) for providing us with both data and their corresponding metadata.
+These data are from a study aiming to investigate the sediment bacterial diversity of a transect river-lagoon-open sea.
 You may find this project in ENA under this [link](https://www.ebi.ac.uk/ena/browser/view/PRJEB20211).

 -------------------

 ## Part A: Run as a black box

-This will be the first task of the workshop and you will implement it on the first part of it.
+This is the first task of this hands-on

+and you will implement it on the first part of it.

 In this task, you will run an already set up PEMA analysis, using the 3